 As a liberal and committed multiculturalist, I do find it alarming.
 However, I believe we must go back to basics and understand and seriously deal with this phenomenon.
 In Australia, there have already been opinion pieces written suggesting that the return of Pauline Hanson may be related to real unfairness and structural disadvantage parts of the population are experiencing due to changed economic conditions since the 1980s.
 If the US Democrats are to win against Trump, I suggest they better examine their economic policies in this light.
 Whilst I am a supporter of free markets and free trade, you can't expect any type of economic liberalism to be sustainable if it hurts people's actual liberties, by making their livelihood difficult.

 Doing sociology and philosophy in real time by looking at developments in contemporary Western politics and culture, from a Moral Libertarian perspective.
-My mission is to stop the cultural systemist left and the authoritarian right from destroying the West's Enlightenment traditions.
+My mission is to stop the authoritarian 'populist' right and the cultural-systemist left from destroying the West.

 Labels